imitelis/Full_Stack_Open_Exercises/part13/README.md

 ### Exercise 13.7.

-Centralize the application error handling in middleware as in [part 3](https://fullstackopen.com/en/part3/saving_data_to_mongo_db#moving-error-handling-into-middleware).
-You can also enable middleware [express-async-errors](https://github.com/davidbanham/express-async-errors) as we did in [part 4](https://fullstackopen.com/en/part4/testing_the_backend#eliminating-the-try-catch).
+Centralize the application error handling in middleware as in [Part 3](https://fullstackopen.com/en/part3/saving_data_to_mongo_db#moving-error-handling-into-middleware).
+You can also enable middleware [express-async-errors](https://github.com/davidbanham/express-async-errors) as we did in [Part 4](https://fullstackopen.com/en/part4/testing_the_backend#eliminating-the-try-catch).

 The data returned in the context of an error message is not very important.